mdlerch/mdlerch.com/content/pages/about.md

 Title: About

 Hey there, I'm Michael Lerch in Bozeman, Montana, USA.
+I'm a statistician.
-I am a Bayesian statistician.
-A big fan of Dennis Lindley's pop book _Understanding Uncertainty_.
-I spend way too much time tweaking my vim config files.
-I use R to do almost everything.
-Except plotting.
-I'll use R for quickly making plots, but when I want to make something nice I use gnuplot.
-I also enjoy hiking, biking, skiing, hammocking, and the outdoors in general.
+Philosophically, I am a Bayesian and a big fan of Dennis Lindley's pop book _Understanding Uncertainty_.
+I use vim to write anything and everything, and these days that is mostly emails, R code and writeups, plus the occasional blog post.
+I'm still hooked on gnuplot and wish it hat D3.js bindings.
+I enjoy hiking, biking, skiing, hammocking, and the outdoors in general.
 I have a teeny tiny gardening plot where I grow tomatoes and peppers.
 I wish I went out for sushi more often.